 My life with Alzheimer's

 Dave and I were married in August of 1986.
-We have a son, Jason, who is a civil engineer, and a daughter, Laura, who is in graduate school at Akron University studying audiology.
-Jason and his wife, Kelly, gave us a second beautiful granddaughter this year named Nora.
-We now have two beautiful granddaughters that give us much joy.
+We have a son, Jason, who is a civil engineer, and a daughter, Laura, who is an Audiologist.
+Jason and his wife, Kelly, have two beautiful daughters with a third on the way this September.
+Our kids and grandchildren give us much joy.
 We are very proud and lucky parents and grandparents.

 I attended college at Bowling Green State University where I received a degree in Elementary Education and Special Education.
 I also have a Master's Degree in Administration.
 I taught special education and fifth grade at Keystone Middle School until it became difficult and challenging to be continually effective in the classroom.
 I was able to retire with 30 years of service.
 It was a very difficult decision to make because I still loved my job.

 A typical day consists of watching some morning TV, going to the local gym, walking our dog, Moose, volunteering at the local food pantry, clean up around the house, and cooking dinner.
 I might meet friends for lunch from time to time.
-I am still part of a book club which I've been with for many years, although it is becoming increasingly difficult to participate in the discussion of the book.
+I am no longer part of a book club which I've been with for many years, It becoming increasingly difficult to participate in the discussion and I had to give that up.

 Dave is a fabulous caregiver and vacation planner.
-He cares for me and my mother and his mother, as it has become quite difficult for me to keep all the meds and appointments straight.
+He takes great cares for me and also of my mother until her passing earlier this year.

 We have been on several wonderful vacations in the last few years, with a few more on the calendar for this year!
 We hope to continue traveling as we never want to say "would of, could of, and should of".

 Current challenges for me would be going to new places.
 I've always had a terrible sense of direction, but now it's much worse.
 I try to stick to what's familiar to me in order to alleviate the stress.
+This led to me loosing my drivers license at the first of the year and Dave having to drive me everywhere.
 Getting started on a project is sometimes a problem.
 Once I get started, it's fine.
 It is difficult for me to multi-task.

 Why do I share my story?
 If this helps bring awareness and support to Alzheimer's , I will know that it has been well worth it !